Scaffolding Accidents at Work: Scaffolding Injury Compensation Claims

-Types of injury sustained in Scaffolding Accidents
+What types of injury can be sustained in Scaffolding Accidents?

 Due to the fact that scaffolding involves working at height, the tiniest mistake can have grave consequences.
 For this reason, employers and contractors do take the risks very seriously and every step is taken to safeguard against accidents and injury.